jste1n/userscripts/README.md

 # userscripts

-this is a collection of my personal userscripts. feel free to use and improve.
+this is a collection (and backup) of my personal userscripts. feel free to use and improve.

 ## availabe scripts:
 - ikea.at see prices in nearby countries